Customize CAM output#

 Add extra variables and history files: fincl#

-• The h0 file contains the default variables or fields.
+• The default history file is h0.
+This file contains the default set of CAM output variables.
 (These are the variables you get by default without doing any modification to the namelist or code).

-For example, to add the field PRECT to the h0 file, use the line:
+For example, to add PRECT to the default h0 history file, add:

 fincl1 = 'PRECT'

-• and output 10 time samples in h1 and h2 ?
+• 10 time samples in each h1 and h2 file.

 nhtfrq = 0, -1, -24